kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

    kubectl apply -f path/to/my-log-pipeline.yaml
    ```

-3. Check that the status of the pipeline in your cluster is `Ready`:
+3. Check that the status of the LogPipeline in your cluster is `Ready`:

    ```bash
    kubectl get logpipeline